 The market opportunity for Iomab-B and Actimab-A, as depicted in the diagram below, exists in AML and for cellular therapy conditioning in various blood cancers.
 We believe that Iomab-B and Actimab-A can fill the major unmet medical needs in r/r AML in a complementary fashion as they are utilized in different parts of the patient treatment journey.
 The incidence of AML is approximately 21,000 patients per year, with a prevalence of approximately 70,000 in the U.S., (approximately 27,500 new patients per year in Europe) and the disease has an outsized economic impact relative to its population size.
 Over 50% of patients diagnosed with AML will develop relapsed or refractory disease, with a median age of 68 years at diagnosis.
-Despite 10 new approved therapies since 2017, no significant advancements have been made toward a cure and there is a significant unmet need for better therapeutics, which provide the opportunity for Actimab-A. Actimab-A is a targeted radiotherapy for fit patients that has demonstrated an impressive improvement in survival in a proof-of-concept study and is poised for advanced development in collaboration with the NCI.
+Despite 10 new approved therapies since 2017, no significant advancements have been made toward a cure and there is an important unmet medical need for better therapeutics, which provide the opportunity for Actimab-A. Actimab-A is a targeted radiotherapy for fit patients that has demonstrated an impressive improvement in survival in a proof-of-concept study and is poised for advanced development in collaboration with the NCI.
 Using Actimab-A in combination with chemotherapy or a targeted therapy, we have the potential opportunity to treat both newly diagnosed or r/r AML patients, with the potential addressable population comparable to the prevalence of patients with AML.

 Today, less than 20% of AML patients are able to access a BMT, currently the only potentially curative option.
 These patients are usually younger, fit, and able to withstand the challenges associated with this treatment, leaving the large majority of AML patients ineligible for transplant.
 This provides an opportunity for Iomab-B, which has demonstrated the ability to enable unfit patients to benefit from a BMT.
 Thus Iomab-B can potentially expand the market from the approximately 400 r/r AML patients who are transplanted currently to approximately 8,000 unfit patients that could be eligible for transplant.
 Iomab-B has demonstrated the ability to improve BMT access with extended survival and potentially curative outcomes in several other hematological diseases outside of AML.
 Several clinical trials in over 300 patients with myelodysplastic syndromes ("MDS"), acute lymphocytic leukemia ("ALL"), Hodgkin's lymphoma ("HL"), Non-Hodgkin lymphoma ("NHL") and multiple myeloma ("MM") have demonstrated the same value proposition as in AML.
-This data provides an opportunity to expand the market for Iomab-B beyond AML via label expansion.
-In the U.S., there are approximately 185,000 patients who could potentially benefit from transplant.
+This data provides a potential opportunity to expand the market for Iomab-B beyond AML via label expansion.
+In the U.S., there are approximately 185,000 patients diagnosed annually with blood cancers (e.g., leukemia, lymphoma, and myeloma) that are treatable with BMT, of which, approximately 20,000 are transplanted, leaving greater than 165,000 patients who could potentially benefit from transplant.
 These patients do not receive a BMT today primarily because they are unfit with active disease and are not considered eligible, as they cannot tolerate the rigors of therapy required to induce a remission and the conditioning agents required to ablate the marrow prior to a BMT.